dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/08 Lecture 08.md

 :::{.exercise title="?"}
 Prove this.
+This uses the fact that we have a Zariski cover instead of a general étale cover, since it's not true in general: a counterexample is $\GG_m \to \GG_m$ where $x\mapsto x^2$.
+The double intersection won't make sense, since it won't be connected and there's not a distinguished component.
 :::

 Given this, $E_2$ vanishes outside of 2 columns, and considering computing $H^1$ we have the following situation: